SayanrupBarman/uber-data-engineering-pipeline/README.md

 # Uber Data Engineering Pipeline

-An end-to-end data engineering project for processing Uber trip data using Python, Mage, and Google BigQuery.
+An end-to-end ETL pipeline to process Uber trip data, model it into a star schema, and load it into a data warehouse for analytics.

 ## Problem Statement
-The goal of this project is to build a robust and scalable data pipeline that processes Uber trip data.
-The pipeline needs to handle data extraction, transformation into a structured format, and loading into a data warehouse for analytics.
-This will enable business intelligence and data analysis to derive insights from the trip data.
+To enable business intelligence and data analysis on Uber trip data, a robust pipeline was needed to process raw data from various sources, transform it into a structured format, and load it into a central data warehouse.

 ## Objective
 To design and implement an ETL (Extract, Transform, Load) pipeline that: